 Applying test patches and observing changes

 After narrowing down your paint options using swatches, the next step is to apply test patches directly to the walls.
 Purchase sample-sized paint containers and paint a small square or rectangle onto the wall.
-It’s a good idea to paint more than one test patch, as this will help you see how the color interacts with the room’s natural light, artificial light, and other design elements.
+It’s a good idea to paint more than one test patch, as this will help you see how the colour interacts with the room’s natural light, artificial light, and other design elements.
 Allow the paint to dry completely before making any final decisions.

-Observe the test patches over the course of a few days, paying attention to how the color changes in different lighting conditions and at different times of the day.
-This process will give you a better understanding of how the paint color will look in your space and make it easier for you to choose the best option.
+Observe the test patches over the course of a few days, paying attention to how the colour changes in different lighting conditions and at different times of the day.
+This process will give you a better understanding of how the paint colour will look in your space and make it easier for you to choose the best option.
 Remember to consider your other design elements, such as furnishings, flooring, and artwork, when evaluating the appearance of the test patches.

 Comparing different lighting conditions

-When evaluating paint colors under natural light, consider the direction your room faces and the amount of daylight it receives.
+When evaluating paint colours under natural light, consider the direction your room faces and the amount of daylight it receives.
 North-facing rooms tend to have cooler and bluer light, while south-facing rooms have warmer and brighter light.
 East-facing rooms receive a strong morning light, while west-facing rooms are bathed in a strong evening glow.

 Seeking Professional Assistance